IngeniousCoderArchives/DiscordBump/README.md

 However, he refuses to listen, and is attempting to get IngeniousApplications into Legal Matters.

-As such, IngeniousApplications will be posting the code here for Liam 2.0.
+As such, IngeniousApplications will be posting the code here for Liam 2.0, and reporting Copyright.